Arva/arva-js/esdoc-res/tutorial.md

 # Animations and states

-Animation states can be defined using the [flow](http://localhost:63342/arva-js/docs/variable/index.html#static-variable-flow) operator.
+Animations can be described using the [flow](http://localhost:63342/arva-js/docs/variable/index.html#static-variable-flow) operator.

 The core concept of Flow is to animate using any of the existing *layout* operators.
-When the renderable changes from one state to another using the [layout](http://localhost:63342/arva-js/docs/variable/index.html#static-variable-layout) operations, their **layout properties** are tweened into each other, creating the effect of seamless animation.
+When the renderable changes from one state to another using the layout operations, their **layout properties** are tweened into each other, creating the effect of seamless animation.